uOttawaSEGA2022/project-group-17/README.md

 - Admin can take action by punishing the Cook (by suspending or banning) or dismissing the report

-Deliverable 3:
+Deliverable 1:

-- Cook can create a new meal and add it to menu
-- New meal can be toggled as offered for the day or not
-- Suspended cooks can login but won't be able to do anything on the app aside from logging out
+- Create an account choosing either the Cook or Client role.
+- Login to account using email and password
+- Dedicated welcome screen displaying the user's name and role once signed in
+- The ability to log out of account on the welcome screen

 **Admin Login**